johann-lau/Bot/README.md

 - A field's name is limited to 256 characters and its description to 1024 characters
 - The footer text is limited to 2048 characters
 - The author name is limited to 256 characters
+- The entire embed is limited to 6000 characters

+### Python Help

+Who doesn't like running Python scripts without leaving Discord?
+That's why we introduced our Python command.
+Use our python command to execute any code and see its result.

+To avoid spamming, the result is truncated to a maximum of 10 lines.
+In addition, only selected modules can be imported.

+If you participate in any of the following activities, you will be banned from using the bot.

+- Illegal activities
+- Hosting cloud services, e.g. other Discord bots
+- Phishing
+- Attempt to bypass any rule, ToS or Community Guidelines

 ### Math help